CaoNhatLinh/CaoNhatLinh/README.md

 👋 Cao Nhat Linh - Software Engineer
 ----------------------------------------------------

-🎓 Soon about to graduate with a Bachelor of information technology degree in Software Engineering.
+🎓 About to graduate with a Bachelor of Information Technology majoring in Software Engineering.

 * 🌍  I'm based in Ho Chi Minh City - Viet Nam
 * ✉️  You can contact me at [lingg@kamling.id.vn](mailto:lingg@kamling.id.vn) or [caonhatlinh1312@gmail.com](mailto:caonhatlinh1312@gmail.com)
 * 🚀  I'm currently  learning ...
-* 🧠  I'm learning Spring boot,Flutter
+* 🧠  I'm learning Spring boot, Flutter
 * 🤝  I'm open to collaborating on community service projects

 ### Connect with me